matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 - One-way synchronization.
 - Only synchronizes deltas for faster possible provisioning.
-- Configure which users accounts to sync.
+- Configure which users account to sync.

 **User authentication options**